CI Integration

 RUN pydepgate scan --ci --min-severity high /scan/*.whl

-The pydepgate stage fails the build if blocking findings are present, stopping the pipeline before any downstream stage receives the artifact.
+The scan stage fails if blocking findings are present, stopping the build before downstream stages receive the artifact.

 Environment variables in Docker